 Website Privacy Statement

-Please note that new information will be held until the next June for data release.
+Please note that new information will be held until the following month for data release.
 Thank you for sharing your insights.

 There are several ways to access information about existing CHP systems, depending on the user's desired outcome.

-2. The Filter Function: The filter function is available on any of the individual state pages.
-After choosing a state on the map and selecting it, a table of existing CHP systems will appear on a new page.
+The Filter Function: The filter function is available on any of the individual state pages.
+After choosing a facility on the map and selecting it, a table of existing CHP systems will appear on a new page.
+Alternatively, you can go directly to a list of state facilities by selecting the state name from the drop-down menu above the map.
 At the top of the table, there are headings for each of the pieces of information available in the table.
-The headings also have a filter function, which allows the user to sort the data by the desired information.
+There is also a filter function, which allows the user to sort the data by the desired information.

 Example: How many refineries in Wyoming use CHP?
 There are two ways to use the filter function to answer this question.

-A. Click on Wyoming in the map on the home page, and allow the list of existing CHP systems in Wyoming to appear.
-Go to the search bar below the word "Application" in the headings column.
-Type "Refining" and only the CHP systems located at refineries will appear.
+Click on a facility in Wyoming, or select Wyoming from the drop-down list of states on the home page, and allow the list of existing CHP systems in Wyoming to appear.
+Go to the search field and type "Refining" and only the CHP systems located at refineries will appear.

-B. Click on Wyoming in the map on the home page, and allow the list of existing CHP systems in Wyoming to appear.
+Click on a facility in Wyoming, or select Wyoming from the drop-down list of states on the home page, and allow the list of existing CHP systems in Wyoming to appear.
 Click on the up and down arrows next to the heading "Application."
 Clicking the down arrow will arrange the CHP systems in alphabetical order by application.
 Scroll down the list until the refineries appear.
 Clicking on the up arrow will produce the same effect, but with the systems arranged in reverse alphabetical order by application.